PyCQA/redbaron/docs/basics.rst

 Nodes can have 3 kind of attributes (which can be accessed like normal object attributes):

-* data attributes which are nearly always strings, they are shown with a :file:`=` in :file:`.help()`. :file:`.value` here for example.
+* data attributes, which are nearly always strings.
+They are shown with a :file:`=` in :file:`.help()`. :file:`.value` here for example.

 .. ipython::